delriaan/book.of.features/pkg/README.md

 # ![book](book_small.png) Book of Features

-The motivation behind `book.of.features` is to make specific design tasks easier to manage.
-The use cases are not related by theme; rather, they are borne of particularly irritating tasks encountered from personal experience.
+`book.of.features` seeks to facilitate design-oriented targets during the feature engineering phase for simple datasets.

-Use `remotes::install_github("delriaan/book.of.features", subdir = "pkg")` to install.
+## Installation

-**Functions**
+Use `remotes::install_github("delriaan/book.of.features", subdir = "pkg")` to install the latest version from GitHub.

->
+## Functions

 - bin.windows
 - create_dims
 - logic_map